Mental health issues can make dating even harder

 If you are single and brave enough to forge the dating world, I salute you.
 Dating is difficult — full stop.
 The constant mismatching, rejection, self-doubt, and disappointment can be enough to deter the strongest of hearts.
 Not to mention it can be time-consuming and draining both financially and energetically.

+Dating (& love) is a risky business.
+Add your mental health into the mix on top of the last few years of pandemic and love can indeed feel like a battlefield and sometimes even a zombie apocalypse!
 If like me, you are still single and living in the city (a la Carrie Bradshaw) it can be comforting to know that all the stress, elation, bullshit, and blahs that come with dating are “normal”.

 When is a Good Time to Date?

 According to Todd Baratz, LMHC Psychotherapist and Relationship Expert, (and one of my favorite Instagram accounts @yourdiagnonsense) “There is no wrong time to start a relationship or fall in love.
 It’s ok to start a relationship if you are struggling with your mental health”.

 He goes on to say that. “you don’t have to be a perfect person, 100% healed self-aware and full of psychological tricks to cultivate a healthy satisfying relationship.
 You can be depressed, chronically ill, jobless, completely lost personally, or in the process of healing a major trauma.”
 So, let’s dissect this a bit because, for some, it may sound counterintuitive and controversial.